Conor247/TaskMananger/README.md

 ## Testing

 Open a bash terminal at the project directory and use the following commands to run tests and generate reports.
-* Test reports can be found in build>>reports, open the respective index.html files in a browser to view it.
+* Test reports can be found in build>>reports, open the respective index.html files in a browser to view them.
 ```bash
 ./gradlew test
 ````